Constructing Concise Characteristic Samples for Acceptors of Omega Regular Languages: Preliminaries

-In light of the lack of a Myhill-Nerode result for regular $\omega$-languages, we define a restricted type of deterministic \buchi\ (resp., \cobuchi, Parity, Rabin, Streett, Muller) acceptor.
-A DBA (resp., DCA, DPA, DRA, DSA, DMA) $\aut{A}$ that accepts the language $L = \sema{\aut{A}}$ is an IBA (resp., ICA, IPA, IRA, ISA, IMA) if it is complete and its automaton is isomorphic to $\aut{M}_{\sim_L}$.
-A language $L$ is in $\IB$ (resp., $\IC$, $\IP$, $\IR$, $\IS$, $\IM$) if there exists an IBA (resp, ICA, IPA, IRA, ISA, IMA) $\aut{A}$ such that $L=\sema{\aut{A}}$.
-We note that every state of an IBA (resp., ICA, IPA, IRA, ISA, IMA) is reachable because every state of $\aut{M}_{\sim_L}$ is reachable.
+In light of the lack of a Myhill-Nerode result for regular $\omega$-languages, we define a restricted type of deterministic \buchi\ (resp., \cobuchi, parity, Rabin, Streett, Muller) acceptors.
+Following the three-letter acronym notation introduced in the \emph{Acceptors} subsection, for $X\in\{B,C,P,R,S,M\}$ we say that a DXA $\aut{A}$ recognizing a language $L$ is \emph{fully informative} if it is complete and its automaton is isomorphic to $\aut{M}_{\sim_L}$ (the automaton that corresponds to the canonical right congruence $\sim_L$ for the language, as defined above).
+A DXA is an IXA if it is fully informative.
+A DXA $\aut{B}$ is in $\IX$ if there exists an IXA $\aut{A}$ such that $\sema{\aut{B}}=\sema{\aut{A}}$.
+We note that every state of an IXA is reachable because every state of $\aut{M}_{\sim_L}$ is reachable.
+Since every state of a minimal automaton for a language $L$ in $\IX$ for $\class{X}\in\{\mathbb{B},\mathbb{C},\mathbb{P},\mathbb{R},\mathbb{S},\mathbb{M}\}$ corresponds to an equivalence class of $\sim_L$ we refer to the $\IX$ classes as the \emph{fully informative} classes.

-Despite the fact that each of these classes is a proper subset of its corresponding deterministic class (e.g., \class{IB} is a proper subset of \class{DBA}), these classes are more expressive than one might first conjecture.
+Despite the fact that each of these classes is a proper subset of its corresponding deterministic class (e.g., \class{IBA} is a proper subset of \class{DBA}), these classes are more expressive than one might first conjecture.
 It was shown in~\cite{AngluinF18} that in every class of the infinite Wagner hierarchy~\cite{Wagner75} there are languages in $\IM$ and $\IP$.
 Moreover, in a small experiment reported in~\cite{AngluinF18}, among randomly generated Muller automata, the vast majority turned out to be in $\IM$.